rom8726/floxy/README.md

 floxy means "flow" + "flux" + "tiny".

 > Disclaimer: This app has not been tested in production yet.
 By using it, you are acting at your own risk.
+> Join the discussion if you’re experimenting with Floxy or want to help test the engine in real-world scenarios.

 <img src="docs/floxy_logo.png" width="500">